 Training indoors isn't just for winter anymore!
 That’s changed in a major way in the last several years as Smart Trainers, Smart Bikes and indoor training programs have hit the market.
 Online programs like FulGaz and Zwift allow riders to ride virtual courses alone or in groups, giving wattage, speed, incline, and a very realistic riding experience.
-Now, it’s fun to ride indoors!
-When the weather is nice outside and you see some of your riding buddies posting Zwift rides on their Strava, you know that riding indoors is becoming fun, convenient, and even safer than outdoor riding.
+Riding indoors is becoming fun, convenient, and even safer than outdoor riding.
 We carry the full line of trainers from two leading brands – Tacx and Cycleops.
 Stop by our shop to see them in person, try them out, and see which one is right for you.
 Check out this video to see what this is all about.

 Smart trainers are growing in popularity very quickly as prices are coming down and choices are abundant.
 The online programs add dimensions of social riding, competition, realistic courses, and details of the ride that allow you to scrutinize performance or just map your improvement over time.
 There are two types of Smart trainers: